 - Bid simulator.
 This tool can help you determine where your ad will show up within a list of search results.
 The more you are willing to pay for ads associated with certain keywords, the closer it will be to the top of the search list.
 If used with the first page bid estimate, it can help to plan costs for keeping your ad on the first page of search results, which often leads to more clicks.

 Perhaps the most crucial segment of ecommerce in which businesses need to invest is mobile marketing.
 More and more online customers use smartphones and tablets for much of their online activity.
 Since many people have these devices with them all the time, it opens the door to attracting far more customers than traditional desktop marketing.

 Once those plans are in place, make sure your ecommerce site generates the most possible traffic through multiple campaigns.
 Consider running test ads within your major target groups, then copy the successful ones over to other groups to see if the success translates there as well.

 When you are ready to take your ecommerce site to the next level, contact an expert at OneIMS.
-We can provide all the information you need to maximize your results with your next online marketing campaign.
+We can provide all the information you need to maximize your results with your next online marketing or SEO campaign.